Frequently Asked Questions

 • Sharing a room and costs: We don’t ask people to share rooms on Go and Write! retreats and we don’t pair strangers, but writers can bring another adult to share their room and costs as a “double” registration.
 This second person can be another writer, but we also host non-writing guests (spouse, sibling, friend, etc.), and many of our venues have a handful of rooms with two beds (just ask when you contact us).
 Non-writer guests are welcome to participate in as few or as many of the retreat activities as they wish, and we’re happy to have them join us on retreat as long as they respect the fact that it’s a writing retreat and are content to follow the rules we set out.
 Truth be told, some of our very favourite retreat memories have involved a “non-writer” travelling companion.

-• Payment options and schedule: If you want to space out your payments so they’re more manageable, we can set you up on a payment plan so you pay in instalments.
-We don’t charge interest or anything extra for this service.
+• Payment options and schedule: Each retreat has an individual payment schedule, and if you want to space out your payments within these milestones so they’re more manageable, we can set you up on a payment plan so you pay in instalments.

 • Grants and professional development opportunities for professional authors: Our credentials help make Go and Write! retreats viable candidates for funding support applications, either through arts organizations or employers.
-Gerard holds multiple awards for his novels and short stories and has earned several degrees, including a doctorate in English Literature and an education degree, and Janie is also a multi-award winning author and arts administrator.
+Gerard holds multiple awards for his novels and short stories, and he has earned several degrees, including a doctorate in English Literature, a Master of Arts, and a Bachelor of Education, and Janie is also a multi-award winning author and arts administrator.
 We don’t share this information to toot our own horns, but to explain why Go and Write! retreats are viewed as professional development opportunities and are good candidates for financial support.
 We select our venues, regions, and activities for their creative inspiration, and our choices are also often based on their literary significance, which also makes our retreats appealing for arts funding.

 Many provinces and states have non-profit arts organizations that provide professional development grants to professional artists and writers, as well as travel funding to help with project research.
 The employers of some of our previous attendees, including university professors and those who work in communications and marketing, have funded a portion or all of the retreat as a professional development expense.